 -

-for stable object references Prevents re-renders in children caused by shallow comparison. -
+Use useMemofor stable object references Prevents re-renders in children caused by shallow comparison.

 Split large components into smaller ones Smaller components are faster, cleaner, and easier to test.